Erin M. Fuller, FASAE, MPA, CAE

 - App I can’t live without: Weather.
 I track five cities at once – a must for frequent business travel.
 Plus, I like to keep tabs on the small beach town in Maine that I visit each July.

-- Three publications I’d recommend for anyone who does what I do: Associations Now, Entertainment Weekly, and the ongoing stream from Mashable.com.
+- Three publications I’d recommend for anyone who does what I do: Associations Now, Fast Company, and ”Wait!
+Wait!
+Don’t Tell Me” podcasts each week, so you can see how you are doing on current affairs.

 - What I do in my “free” time: A lot of reading (more balanced between non-fiction and fiction than I used to be), an endless quest to find fabulous, nutritious meals that both my kids and I enjoy that take no more than 25 minutes to prepare and don’t feel like culinary settling (ha!), and my position as past-president of the American University Alumni Association.
 (Go Eagles!)

-- If I could travel anywhere in the world, I would go…: I am currently obsessed with Portugal as well as river cruises in Western Europe, but my list changes very frequently.
+- If I could travel anywhere in the world, I would go…: I am currently obsessed with Portugal, Vietnamese food stalls and Western European river cruises, but my list changes very frequently and is driven almost entirely by cuisine.

 - Advice I would give my “younger self”: Relax!
 Travel more!
 (And rethink that 2002 haircut – you don’t have the cheekbones for it.)

-- How my life has changed since I joined Coulter: My decade-plus at Coulter has been amazing – served as chief staff executive for three amazing associations, seen our company double in size, picked up a few kids and two different homes along the way…an incredible ride so far!
+- How my life has changed since I joined Coulter: My decade-plus at Coulter has been amazing – served as chief staff executive for three amazing associations, seen our company more than double in size, picked up a few kids along the way…an incredible ride so far!

 - At the end of the day…: no regrets, a little learning, a lot of laughter and a glass of wine sounds about right.